 Instructions

-- Now add the ginger-garlic paste, Kashmiri chili powder, turmeric powder, garam masala, coriander powder, salt, and saute until everything turns fragrant
+- Stir in the ginger-garlic paste, Kashmiri chili powder, turmeric powder, garam masala, coriander powder, and salt.
+Sauté until the spices are fragrant and fully combined with the onions, about 1-2 minutes.
+This step deepens the flavors, creating a well-blended spice base.

-- Top the Palak Paneer with 2 tsp of heavy cream and serve it with naan, paratha, chapati, roti, matar pulao, or plain basmati rice
+- Optionally, top the Palak Paneer with a swirl of heavy cream and serve it with naan, paratha, chapati, roti, or plain basmati rice.
+For more pairing ideas, see the Serving Suggestions section below.

 Recipe Video